 The second area is the Amazon forest which is the natural body the closest to a black body for microwave radiometry.
-Thus it is commonly used to assess the calibration of microwave radiometers [RD 2][ RD 3].
+Thus it is commonly used to assess the calibration of microwave radiometers [RD 2][RD 3].
 The method proposed in these papers have been used as a baseline to propose a new method implemented in [RD 7].
 In this new approach, a mask is derived from the evergreen forest class of GlobCover classification over Amazon.
 The average temperature is computed here over a period of one month for all missions.

 The averaged temperature over the Amazon forest is shown on Figure 23 and Figure 24 for water vapor channel (23.8GHz) and liquid water channel respectively.
 These two figures show the very good consistency of S3A/B with the three other radiometers on the hottest temperatures: around 286K for the first channel, and 284K for the second channel.
 The mean value as well as the annual cycle is well respected.
-These results show the correct calibration for the hottest temperatures and the small impact of the MWR calibration for the hottest temperatures when comparing the reprocessed data using processing baseline 2.15 (light green line) and the on-the-fly products, here NTC L1B products.
+These results show the correct calibration for the hottest temperatures.

 S3A is following the same behaviour than the other radiometers.
-Over the period of more than two years of its flight, no drift is noticed for S3A.
-For S3B, as for the coldest ocean temperatures, the period is too short to allow a drift analysis.
-At the beginning of the mission, no bias is observed for the hottest temperatures.
-After the update of the MWR characterization file the 6th December, a small bias of 0.3K is introduce between S3B and S3A as expected from the commissioning phase results.
+Over the period of study, no drift is noticed for S3A.
+As for the coldest ocean temperatures, the S3B timeseries is too short to allow a drift analysis.
+At the beginning of S3B mission, no bias is observed for the hottest temperatures.
+After the update of the MWR characterization file the 6th December 2018, a small bias of 0.3K is introduced between S3B and S3A as expected from the commissioning phase results.
+S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
+Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.